hello-nrfcloud/backend/features/DeviceShadow.feature.md

 And wait for `5` seconds

-Then the response should equal to empty string
+Then the shadow response should equal to empty string